mrdonn.org

 Travois: The Plains People did not use wheeled vehicles.
 Instead, they used a travois.
 A travois was a buffalo skin spread over two long poles.
 Goods were piled on the buffalo skin.
 Horses pulled the travois.
 The travois was usually nothing more than parts of their tipi.
 Instead of dragging tipis, they set the tipis to work carrying goods.

-Return to the Plains Indians Index
+Return to the Plains Native Americans Index

 Sioux Nation Index